rohinigaonkar/gen-ai-news-plugin/README.md

 ## Configuration

-1. Get your API key:
+1. Get your API keys:
    - Sign up for [NewsAPI](https://newsapi.org/) to get your API key
+   - Sign up for [OpenAI](https://platform.openai.com/) to get your API key

 2. Setup configuration:
    - Copy `config.template.js` to `config.js`
-   - Add your NewsAPI key to `config.js`
+   - Add your NewsAPI and OpenAI keys to `config.js`
    - Note: `config.js` is gitignored to protect your API keys

 ## Usage